William George McCloskey: Bishop of Louisville

 He arrived in Louisville, as its bishop, towards the end of summer 1868.
 He found sixty-four churches and left in his diocese at his death one hundred and sixty-five.
 He introduced many religious orders into the diocese: the Passionists, the Benedictines, the Fathers of the Resurrection, the Little Sisters of the Poor, the Franciscan Sisters, and the Brothers of Mary.

-In 1869, his older brother Rev. George McCloskey, resigned as pastor of the Church of the Nativity in Manhattan, a position he had held for over twenty-years, to go to Louisville and serve as vicar general for his brother.
-In that same year, Bishop McCloskey was instrumental in bringing the Sisters of Mercy to Louisville in October 1869, where they took over operation of the U.S. Marine Hospital, located in the Portland section.
+In 1869, his older brother, George McCloskey, resigned as pastor of the Church of the Nativity in Manhattan, a position he had held for over twenty-years, to go to Louisville and serve as vicar general for his brother.
+In that same year, Bishop McCloskey was instrumental in bringing the Sisters of Mercy to Louisville in October 1869, where they took over operation of the U.S. Marine Hospital in that city.

 The growth of the parochial schools was chiefly the product of his zeal.
 In 1869 he established the diocesan seminary known as Preston Park Seminary.
 He wrote a life of Mary Magdalen (Louisville, 1900).

-Bishop McCloskey was present at the First Vatican Council in 1870.
+McCloskey was present at the First Vatican Council in Rome in 1870.
 He also attended the Second Plenary Council of Baltimore in 1866, and the Third Plenary Council of Baltimore, in 1884, strongly advocating in the former the cause of the American College at Rome.

 Death

-McCloskey died on September 17, 1909, at Preston Park Seminary near Louisville.
-He was buried in a cemetery in Nazareth, Kentucky in Nelson County.
+McCloskey died on September 17, 1909, at Preston Park Seminary at Bellarmine College in Louisville.
+He was buried in a cemetery in Nazareth, Kentucky.